How to Develop a PR Strategy?

 Paid media include:

 Consider investing some funds in paid media, especially in social media advertising.
 It’s becoming harder to promote your business account on social media organically.
 Paid media will ensure that your target audience sees the message.

-Earned media can also be called word-of-mouth marketing.
+Earned media can also be called online word of mouth.
 By many, it is considered one of the best tactics to build your reputation.

 It is also one of the most difficult media to obtain.
 It takes a lot of hard work to get earned media exposure.